 Most marketers have at least a piece of the data orchestration process in place—they’re collecting data and analyzing it automatically, but often, they aren’t able to automatically trigger actions that execute on other martech platforms.
 Speed, accuracy, and efficiency all suffer in such a siloed environment.
 Here are four big reasons why brands should integrate customer data orchestration into their marketing plans and infrastructure.

 Consumers interact with brands through multiple channels.
 For instance, a buyer goes on social media and visits a brand’s page.
 Another link leads them to a website.
 After a few days, they visit the company’s physical store.
 The same customer might also sign up for an e-newsletter, leave items in an online shopping basket, and talk to an agent over the phone.

 All together, these touchpoints generate a great deal of data.
-When a company has the means to stitch the data together and act quickly and automatically on insights, it can engage in the right way, even within a narrow window of opportunity.
+When a company has the means to stitch the data together, create a single customer view and act quickly and automatically on insights, it can engage in the right way, even within a narrow window of opportunity.

 2. Customers Demand Personalization

 Personalization is table stakes when it comes to reaching customers today.
 They are more likely to open emails addressing them by their first names, respond to campaigns providing a solution to their specific needs, and become advocates of brands that understand their unique identity.

 Furthermore, customers expect brands to know where they are in the buying process.
 For example, a customer who’s already bought a dishwasher will feel annoyed to receive further advertisements for the same product in the future.